okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 <ApiLifecycle access="ie" />

-This guide covers how to upgrade the Okta Sign-In Widget.
+This guide explains how to upgrade the Okta Sign-In Widget.
 The upgrade depends on whether your deployment model is redirect authentication or embedded authentication.

 ---